SUNDAY, 1 AUGUST 1943

 attack bridges in the Bogadjim area; and A-20's strafe barges and troops

 along the Babui River near Lae.
 B-25's bomb Dili and Cape Chater Airfield.
-The 67th Troop Carrier Squadron, 433d Troop Carrier Group, arrives at Port
+The 67th Troop Carrier Squadron, 433d Troop Carrier Group from the US arrives to Port

 SATURDAY, 28 AUGUST 1943

 SOUTH PACIFIC THEATER OF OPERATIONS (Thirteenth Air Force): In the Solomon

 Islands, B-25's, P-40's, and US Navy F4U's bomb and strafe barges, buildings,

 and personnel in the Sigolehe Island-Barora Ite Island area.

 SOUTHWEST PACIFIC THEATER OF OPERATIONS (Fifth Air Force): 26